PART XRolling Stock (continued)

 (b) prevents access by the employee to the area of exposure to the hazard during the operation of the machine; or

 (c) makes the machine inoperative if the employee or any part of his clothing is in or near a part of the machine that is likely to cause injury.

-(2) To the extent that is reasonably practicable, a machine guard referred to in subsection (1) shall not be removable.
+(2) If feasible, a machine guard referred to in subsection (1) shall not be removable.

 (3) A machine guard shall be so constructed, installed and maintained that it meets the requirements of subsection (1).

 - SOR/95-105, s.
 46(F)

 (2) A machine may be operated when the machine guard is not in its proper position in order to permit the repair of the machine or the removal of an injured person from the machine.